 - How much does commercial debt collection cost?

-- Reputable commercial collection agencies work on contingency: they only get paid when they successfully recover funds.
-Typical contingency rates range from 15% to 50% of the recovered amount depending on the age of the debt, the amount, and whether legal action is required.
-There should be no upfront fee.
+- Reputable commercial collection agencies work on contingency, meaning no upfront fees and payment only when funds are recovered.
+Contingency rates typically range from fifteen to fifty percent of the recovered amount depending on the age of the debt, balance size, and whether legal action becomes necessary.
 Any agency charging before recovery should be avoided.

 Read next